python-injector/injector/README.md

 ```

-We can also veryify that our `Configuration` and `SQLite` connections are indeed singletons within the Injector:
+We can also verify that our `Configuration` and `SQLite` connections are indeed singletons within the Injector:

 ```pycon